Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Quantum mechanics of inverted triple-well

 Unlike the bounce, a bion has a topological character, since it consists of a combination of instanton and anti-instanton events.
 Therefore, in this paper, we represent one-bion event as $[\mcalI \mcalIbar]$, emphasizing the non-trivial inner structure that is in contrast to the one-bounce event $[\mcalB]$.

 At the leading order, a single instanton (or anti-instanton) event contribution is

-where $\mcalC$ is the same as in~\eqref{One_LoopDeterminant} and~\eqref{Instanton_LeadingOrder} can be considered as the fugacity of the instanton molecules in the dilute-gas system.
+which can be considered as the fugacity of the instanton molecules in the dilute-gas system.
+Note that $\mcalC$ is the same as in~\eqref{One_LoopDeterminant}.
 It is well-known that in Hermitian quantum mechanics, $[\mcalI]$ (and $[\mcalIbar]$) is responsible for the real splitting of the perturbative degeneracy in a double-well system.
-As we discuss later, for ITW, the role of $[\mcalI]$ stays the same if they appear in the trans-series solutions.
+As we will discuss later, for ITW, the role of $[\mcalI]$ stays the same if they appear in the trans-series solutions.
 Contrary to the Hermitian double-well case, this is not guaranteed, and we will show in Section~\ref{Section: PT-symmetric_Direct} that in the broken PT-symmetric phase, no $[\mcalI]$ (nor $[\mcalIbar]$) event contributes to the spectrum.

 Another known fact in Hermitian systems is that when instanton and anti-instanton events are combined to form bions, it leads to an imaginary ambiguity.
 At the leading order, this ambiguous contribution becomes